Betsy

 Robert Heathcote sat down in his office on Sunday with a bottle of Penfolds 407 and started to answer his text messages and emails.

-It had been a long 24 hours since Rothfire had won the Doomben 10,000 completing 2169-day gap between his first and second Group 1 wins.
+It had been a long 24 hours since Rothfire had won the Doomben 10,000 completing a 2169-day gap between his first and second Group 1 wins.

 But even that time gap doesn’t reflect the scope of racing story.